voyagermesh/voyager/docs/reference/voyager_haproxy-controller.md

       --kubeconfig string            Path to kubeconfig file with authorization information (the master location is set by the master flag).
-      --master string                The address of the Kubernetes API server (overrides any value in kubeconfig) --qps float32                  The maximum QPS to the master from this client (default 1e+06) -b, --reload-cmd string            Bash script that will be run to reload HAProxy --resync-period duration       If non-zero, will re-list this often.
+      --master string                The address of the Kubernetes API server (overrides any value in kubeconfig) --qps float32                  The maximum QPS to the master from this client (default 1e+06) --resync-period duration       If non-zero, will re-list this often.
 Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 10m0s)
 ```